sriVaatsavaa6/Hextris-The-MasterPiece/README.md

 ==========

-An addictive puzzle game inspired by Tetris.
+An addictive puzzle game inspired.
 Play it at https://srivaatsavaa6.github.io/Hextris-The-MasterPiece/

 By:
   Akshay Srivatsava